HPV Risk Assay for screening

-The HPV-Risk Assay is an in vitro real-time PCR-based assay for the qualitative detection of human papillomavirus (HPV) DNA, targeting the E7 region of the following 15 (probably) high-risk HPV genotypes, i.e., 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, 67, and 68.
-The assay is intended to be used for the screening of women for the risk of cervical (pre)cancer.
+The test is an in-vitro real-time PCR-based DNA assay for the qualitative detection of 15 (probably) high-risk human papillomavirus (HPV) genotypes: i.e. 16, 18, 31, 33, 35, 39, 45, 51, 52, 56, 58, 59, 66, 67 and 68.

-Ordering information: for ordering and pricing information, please contact us at firstname.lastname@example.org
+For ordering and pricing information, please contact us at firstname.lastname@example.org